Code of Student Conduct

 This rule includes, but is not limited to:

 Violation of published College regulations or policies.
-Such regulations or policies include but are not limited to the Information Technology and Acceptable Use, the Sexual Harassment-Sexual Misconduct Policy, all Residential Life Policies, Student Club and Organization policies, and Hoverboards.
+Such regulations or policies include but are not limited to COVID-19 policies, the Information Technology and Acceptable Use, the Sexual Harassment-Sexual Misconduct Policy, all Residential Life Policies, Student Club and Organization policies, and Hoverboards.

 16. Violations of Local, State, or Federal Laws